-Plastics do not decompose easily and as such, they ought to be recycled, and recycled properly.
-Presently, only about 9% of all plastic in the world is recycled, meaning the greater proportion of it, eventually finds its way into the ocean waters.
+Plastics do not decompose easily, and as such, they ought to be recycled.
+Presently, only about 9% of all plastic in the world is recycled, meaning the greater proportion of it eventually finds its way into the ocean waters.

 2. Organize or Participate in Beach and River Clean-ups

-There are a myriad of organizations, groups and individuals who participate or strongly pursue ocean clean-ups, including cleaning the beaches.
+A myriad of organizations, groups and individuals participate in or strongly pursue ocean clean-ups, including cleaning the beaches.
 You can join them and help prevent more waste from entering the waters.
 It is a direct and rewarding way of fighting plastic pollution.